The Queen to miss Remembrance Sunday service

 The Queen will no longer attend the Remembrance Sunday service at the Cenotaph in London as she has sprained her back.

-Buckingham Palace said the monarch was "disappointed" to miss the event.
+Buckingham Palace said the monarch, 95, was "disappointed" to miss the event.

-It had previously said it was the Queen's "firm intention" to attend the service, after taking time away from her duties for health reasons.
+The palace previously said it was the Queen's "firm intention" to attend the service, after taking time away from her duties for health reasons.

+She made the decision to miss the event "with great regret" this morning, a statement said.

-As in previous years, a wreath will be laid on Her Majesty's behalf by the Prince of Wales.
+As in previous years, a wreath will be laid on her behalf by the Prince of Wales.

-The Duchess of Cornwall, the Duke and Duchess of Cambridge, the Earl and Countess of Wessex and The Princess Royal will still attend as planned.
+The Duchess of Cornwall, the Duke and Duchess of Cambridge, the Earl and Countess of Wessex and The Princess Royal will also still attend as planned.

+The Queen's back sprain is unrelated to her doctor's recent advice to rest, news agency PA Media reported.

+Doctors had advised the monarch to rest until mid-November after she spent a night in hospital on 20 October for checks - her first overnight hospital stay in eight years.

 Buckingham Palace said in a statement: "The Queen, having sprained her back, has decided this morning with great regret that she will not be able to attend today's Remembrance Sunday service at the Cenotaph.